apache/spark/docs/job-scheduling.md

 The pool properties can be set by creating an XML file, similar to `conf/fairscheduler.xml.template`, and either putting a file named `fairscheduler.xml` on the classpath, or setting `spark.scheduler.allocation.file` property in your
 [SparkConf](configuration.html#spark-properties).
-The file path respect the hadoop configuration and can either be a local file path or HDFS file path.
+The file path respects the hadoop configuration and can either be a local file path or HDFS file path.

 {% highlight scala %}